Rfernandez3-Cide/ADU1EX01/README.md

 Both stream and non-stream methods are demonstrated as required.

-Example Usage (MUST CHANGE)
+Example Usage
+Enter the name of the source file (e.g., file.jpg or file.xml):
-Enter source file path: data/image.png
+Enter the source folder path:
-Enter destination file path: backup/image_copy.png Copying file using streams...
+Enter the destination folder path:
-File copied successfully!
+Text file copied successfully or Binary file copied successfully.

 Notes